npm package discovery and stats viewer.

 npm install -g @telepath-computer/stash

-stash init
+stash start

-Creating a GitHub Token
+Creating a GitHub token

 1. Go to github.com/settings/personal-access-tokens/new